Exploring Central Europe: History, Memory, and Identity Across Borders

 (Fall only) Through comparative study in four countries and seven urban centers, you will explore some of the most rapidly changing regions in Europe.
 Your home base will be Wroclaw, designated in 2016 as the European Capital of Culture.
 In Berlin, you’ll study Germany’s attempts to forge a new path of leadership while confronting its Nazi and politically divided past.
 In the beautiful port city of Gdansk, you will explore the city’s shipyards, the birthplace of the Solidarity movement, and take day trip to Malbork, one of the largest castles in the world and one of 16 sites in Poland inscribed on UNESCO’s World Heritage List.
 Stays in the captivating cities of Prague and Krakow will offer very different perspectives on the continent’s imperial past and the legacy of shifting borders.
 Deadline: March 15; GPA – 2.5

 - Academic Information

 - Urban Labs Central Europe

 The best way to understand what to expect in Central Europe is to talk to someone who has already participated in the program.
 Our Central Europe global ambassadors formed close friendships, traveled all over Europe, and used their classes in Wroclaw to launch their careers – ask them about Exploring Central Europe!

-Central Europe Brochure
+Central Europe Viewbook